AndersonFrossard/whatsapp-video/readme.md

 ### Configuration

-First time you run, the program will create a configuration file and save it with the name:
+First time you run the program, a configuration file will be created and saved  with the name:

 	.env

-Open this file using notepad (or any other text editor) and manually set the path for two programs:
+You MUST HAVE FFMPEG installed in your system.
+Open the configuration file using notepad (or any other text editor) and manually set the path for two programs:
 >FFMPEG.EXE
 >
 >FFPROBE.EXE

-There two files are vital to our program run properly.
-Within the configuration file you can also set the output directory and max filesize (in bytes)
+These  two files are vital to allow our program running properly.
+Within the configuration file you can also set:
+* The output directory
+* Max individual filesize (in bytes)

 ## CLI - Command Line Interface
 ---